robabram/Quickstart-Secure-Django-Template/README.md

 Basic user management web pages are available to allow creating, editing and deleting system users.
 This has integration with Oauth2.

+**Authenticated and Non-Authenticated Templates**

+All pages source a top level template from the 'templates' directory for pages where the user has authenticated or not.